-Tesla posts sixth straight profitable quarter marking first full profit year
+Tesla posts first profitable year after sixth straight quarter of gains

 Tesla delivered 180,667 vehicles in the fiscal fourth quarter